Spring Bulb Show 2026

 17. An exhibit in any container of one or more flowering shrub(s)

-19. An indoor foliage plant in a pot, pot not to exceed 20 cm/8″ diameter
+19. An indoor foliage plant in a pot, pot not to exceed 20cm/8” dia.

 22. 3 sticks of rhubarb

-Flowers used in these classes may be bought by the exhibitor.
+Flowers and foliage used in classes 23 to 25 may be bought by the exhibitor

-4. A petite arrangement in an egg cup using flowers from the exhibitor’s garden (H, D and W between 10cm/4” and 23 cm/9”)
+4. A miniature arrangement ‘Easter in an Eggshell’ using flowers from theexhibitor’s garden (H, D and W between 10cm/4” and 23 cm/9”)

 6 years and under at the time of the Spring Show